VICTORY! We got back into Love Cemetery, a 175 year-old African

-cemetery in East Texas, that the community had been illegally locked out of for 4 years by a powerful timber corporation.
+cemetery in East Texas, that the community had been illegally locked out of since the Civil Rights movement in the 1960's by a powerful timber corporation.
 Not only did we change Texas law, we ended the lockout!

 YOUR Generous SUPPORT makes all this possible.